wasakredit/opencart-extension/README.md

 ## Support

-If you have spotted a bug or a technical problem, create a [GitHub issue](https://github.com/wasakredit/prestashop-addon-1.7/issues).
+If you have spotted a bug or a technical problem, create a [GitHub issue](https://github.com/wasakredit/opencart-extension/issues).
 For other questions, contact our [support team](https://developer.wasakredit.se/contact).

-*We only support the plugin with no customizations.
-Please make sure before you raise an issue that you revisit it on a newly installed "vanilla" Prestashop environment.
-With this practise you can make sure that the issue is not created by a customization or a third party plugin.*